wxk6b1203/lla/README.md

 ### Instant method
 1. Interactive mode: input a longitude and latitude, which is seperated by space, and then output a address.
-	**At this moment interactive is ready to be used**
+	*Notes: both space and comma are okey.
+Because it is parsed by regex* **At this moment interactive is ready to be used**
 	```
 	$python3 main.py -i